harkiratsingh97/iPod-React/README.md

 ## Features

 - **Menu Navigation**: Use the ZingTouch rotate function to navigate through menu items.
-- **Interactive Interface**: The app provides an intuitive interface similar to traditional iPod devices.
+- **Interactive Interface**: The app provides an intuitive interface similar to traditional iPod devices

 ## Installation